 - protected views

 - a recreational pathway system

 - sustainable farming and forestry

 The Greenbelt Master Plan was adopted in 2013.
-Every 10 years the NCC will review the plan to ensure the continued protection of the Greenbelt.
+The NCC will review the plan every 10 years to ensure the continued protection of the Greenbelt.

 Several key policy directions for the Greenbelt are also outlined in the Plan for Canada's Capital.